al3xandr3/al3xandr3.github.io/_posts/2014-06-26-presenting.md

 This documents, for my own reference, a training on how to do presentations.

-## Communications rely on 3 questions:
+## Communications rely on 3 questions
 - What you want them to know ?
 - What you want them to do ?
 - How you want them to feel ? (emotional connection is an advantage)